 For example, the U.S. Preventive Services Task Force recommends mammography every 2 years starting at age 50 .
 And, the American Cancer Society recommends mammography every year for women ages 50-54 and every 2 years starting at age 55 .

 The Task Force reviewed the scientific evidence and concluded mammography every 2 years gives almost as much benefit as mammography every year and reduces risks .

 Lifetime risks and benefits of screening mammography per 1,000 women ages 50-74

 False positive results (false alarms)

 Learn more about breast cancer screening recommendations for women at average risk.

-Learn more about breast cancer screening recommendations for women at higher risk.
+Learn more about breast cancer screening recommendations for women at higher than average risk.